KatherineMichel/katherinemichel.github.io/doc/blog/conferences/commit-your-code-2025-recap.md

 Thanks to the support of Yum!
 Brands International and conference attendees, $24k and counting will be donated to charity.

 ## In Closing

+I went away from the conference feeling inspired to try some new things.
+I also saw some incredible public speakers.

 The replays are available on the [Dallas Software Developer YouTube](https://www.youtube.com/@DallasSoftwareDevelopers).
 Enjoy!